2-hydroxyquinoline 8-monooxygenase

-The 4 substrates of this enzyme are quinolin-2-ol, NADH, H^{+}, and O_{2}, whereas its 3 products are quinolin-2,8-diol, NAD^{+}, and H_{2}O.
+The four substrates of this enzyme are 2-hydroxyquinoline, reduced nicotinamide adenine dinucleotide (NADH), oxygen, and a proton.
+Its products are 2,8-dihydroxyquinoline, oxidised NAD^{+}, and water.

-This enzyme belongs to the family of oxidoreductases, specifically those acting on paired donors, with O2 as oxidant and incorporation or reduction of oxygen.
-The oxygen incorporated need not be derived from O2 with NADH or NADPH as one donor, and incorporation of one atom o oxygen into the other donor.
+The enzyme is a flavin-containing monooxygenase that uses molecular oxygen as oxidant and incorporates one of its atoms into the starting material.
 The systematic name of this enzyme class is quinolin-2(1H)-one,NADH:oxygen oxidoreductase (8-oxygenating).
 This enzyme is also called 2-oxo-1,2-dihydroquinoline 8-monooxygenase.
-It employs one cofactor, iron.
+It is an iron–sulfur protein.